Focinfi/MyWeibo/README.md

 ####Introduction

-This project for learning IOS:
+This project is for learning IOS:

 1. TableViewController
 2. Wrap FMDB